Create a Report by Uploading a Custom Dataset

 Queries represent the processing units Kimola uses to analyze your data.

-Each selected classifier or interpretation consumes queries based on the number of records in the dataset.
+Each selected classifier or dimension consumes queries based on the number of records in the dataset.

 In this section, you can see: